Algorithms, Lies, and Social Media

 This economic model has driven online and social media platforms (however unwittingly) to exploit the cognitive limitations and vulnerabilities of their users.
 For instance, human attention has adapted to focus on cues that signal emotion or surprise.
 Paying attention to emotionally charged or surprising information makes sense in most social and uncertain environments and was critical within the close-knit groups in which early humans lived.
 In this way, information about the surrounding world and social partners could be quickly updated and acted on.

-Read the whole story: NiemanLabMore of our Members in the Media >
+Read the whole story (subscription may be required): NiemanLabMore of our Members in the Media >

 APS regularly opens certain online articles for discussion on our website.
 Effective February 2021, you must be a logged-in APS member to post comments.
 By posting a comment, you agree to our Community Guidelines and the display of your profile information, including your name and affiliation.
 Any opinions, findings, conclusions, or recommendations present in article comments are those of the writers and do not necessarily reflect the views of APS or the article’s author.
 For more information, please see our Community Guidelines.

 Please login with your APS account to comment.